granade-io/pluscoder/README.md

 - `embedding_model`: Embedding model to use for vector database. (default: `None`).

 *Provider*:
 - `provider`: Provider to use.
 If `None`, provider will be selected based on available credential variables.
-Options: aws_bedrock, openai, litellm, anthropic, vertexai (default: `None`)
+Options: aws_bedrock, openai, litellm, anthropic, vertexai, google (default: `None`)
 - `orchestrator_model_provider`: Provider to use for orchestrator model (default: same as `PROVIDER`)
 - `weak_model_provider`: Provider to use for weak model (default: same as `PROVIDER`).
 (CURRENTLY NOT BEING USED)